 Having an action plan means you don’t need to create one on the fly and make important decisions when you’re tired and stressed.
 Sure, you can change your plan, but it’s a starting blueprint that guides your actions, instead of pretty much winging it on every pitch.

-Always be asking yourself when you have downtime: “What could I be doing right now to make this climb faster or safer?”
+Always ask yourself when you have downtime: “What could I be doing right now to make this climb faster or safer?”

 Especially for beginners, there’s almost always something.
-Always be looking around for small potential problems, and deal with them before they become larger real problems.
+Be on a constant lookout around for small potential problems, and deal with them before they become larger real problems.
 “Hmm, looks like that haul rope is hung up on something.
 I better deal with that right now before the leader starts to haul…”